 Before making your choice at which to apply for, I strongly recommend checking out the full reviews of each of the cards below.
 And it’s also key to fully understand American Express’ new welcome bonus restrictions, which may influence your Amex strategy.
 But without further ado…

-1. American Express Preferred Rewards Gold Credit Card
+American Express Preferred Rewards Gold Credit Card

-Welcome bonus: 10,000 Membership Rewards points after spending £3,000 in the first three months
+Welcome bonus: 20,000 Membership Rewards points after spending £3,000 in the first three months

-Earning rate: 1 Membership Reward point per £1 spent on all purchases; 2 Membership Rewards points per £1 spent directly with airlines or in a foreign currency (though you’ll have to pay a 2.99% foreign transaction fee); 3 Membership Rewards points per £1 spent at American Express Travel
+Earning rate: 1 Membership Reward point per £1 spent on all purchases, 2 Membership Rewards points per £1 spent directly with airlines or in a foreign currency (though you’ll have to pay a 2.99% foreign transaction fee), 3 Membership Rewards points per £1 spent at American Express Travel

 Representative example and annual fee: This card has a representative APR of 57.6% variable and a purchase rate of 22.9% variable with an assumed credit limit of £1,200.
 There is an annual fee of £140, which is waived for the first year.

 British Airways American Express Premium Plus Credit Card

 Welcome bonus: 25,000 British Airways Avios after spending £3,000 in the first three months

-Earning rate: 1.5 Avios per £1 spent on all purchases; 3 Avios per £1 spent directly with British Airways or BA Holidays
+Earning rate: 1.5 Avios per £1 spent on all purchases, 3 Avios per £1 spent directly with British Airways or BA Holidays

 Representative example and annual fee: This card has an APR of 76.0% variable and a purchase rate of 22.9% variable with an assumed credit limit of £1,200.
 There is an annual fee of £195.

-Why it’s great: The 2-for-1 Companion Voucher is the most valuable benefit in the UK reward credit card market.
+Why it’s great: The 2-for-1 Companion Voucher is the most valuable benefit in the U.K. reward credit card market.
 And subject to various rules, it gives you a free ticket when you make a redemption using your Avios, effectively doubling the value of your pool of Avios if used correctly.
 Plus, the 25,000-Avios welcome bonus can get you an upgrade from World Traveller Plus to Club World or three return flights to many destinations in Europe.

-- British Airways American Express Premium Plus Card Review
+- British Airways American Express Premium Plus Card review

-- Ultimate Guide to British Airways Avios
+- Ultimate guide to British Airways Avios

 - Guide to the British Airways Amex Companion Voucher

-3. Virgin Atlantic Reward+ Mastercard
+Virgin Atlantic Reward+ Mastercard Credit Card

 Sign-up bonus: 15,000 bonus miles after making your first card purchase within 90 days of account opening